HigherOrderCO/Bend/docs/syntax.md

 u24 = 42
 ```

-Currently, the 3 number types cannot be mixed.
+Currently, the 3 number types cannot be mixed, but can be converted in order to correspond to each other.

 | Operation             | Syntax   | Supported Types  |
 | --------------------- | -------- | ---------------- |